-A Beginner’s Guide to Diversifying Your Portfolio
+A Beginner's Guide to Creating a Diversified Portfolio

 Whether you dream of buying a second home, retiring abroad, or paying for your children’s college, investing can help grow your wealth, allowing you to achieve your goals.
 Diversifying your portfolio is one strategy that can help you accelerate your returns, weather downturns, and build toward your future plans.

 Diversifying your portfolio is akin to “not putting all your eggs in one basket.”
 In other words, diversification means spreading your money across the 11 investment sectors; different industries, such as entertainment, oil, and media; and different vehicle types, such as stocks, bonds, and mutual funds.

 There are many benefits to diversification, but the primary one is managing risk.
 Markets go up and down all the time, but individual sectors, industries, and investment types don’t necessarily follow the same timelines.
 A variety of investments helps protect you from dips in one sector or industry while maximizing returns in another.

 For example, imagine pharmaceuticals and gas utilities are thriving, but software is lagging.
 With investments across all of these sectors, you ensure your portfolio can still realize gains, while withstanding some loss.
 Although diversifying doesn’t prevent risk, this strategy does lower your overall risk by placing your eggs in many baskets.

 With diversification, you have lots of options.
 Whether you engage a financial professional or prefer DIY investing, understanding all the investment choices available to you is a critical first step.

 Here’s a cheat sheet to jump-start your knowledge on investment basics: